 - ‘Some mild doses of excitement.’

 Audiences, however, were much more enthusiastic, as were readers of the novel that was published to coincide with the West End production, this time arriving under the name of Baroness Orczy alone.
 And the book was somewhat better received; no one acclaimed it a classic – ‘an unaffected melodrama of the conventional type’ was more the mark – but the consensus seemed to be that it worked better on the page than the stage.
 It was a ‘very thrilling story’, ‘very pleasant reading’, ‘well conceived, vividly told and stirring from start to finish’.
 Even those who mocked the hammy period language conceded that it was a decent bit of yarn-spinning: ‘A good deal of the dialogue is interspersed with “Odd’s fish!” and “Zooks!” and “Lud!” but the story is thoroughly engrossing.’
 (Incidentally, the catchphrase ‘Sink me!’ – derived from the nautical oath, ‘Sink my soul!’ – turns up first in the movies, only appearing in one late volume of the book series.)

 By April 1905, the book was on its fourth printing, while the London stage production was reaching a milestone of a hundred performances, and finally getting some grudging recognition.
 ‘Its situations may be stale and not even worked to the best sensational account,’ noted the papers, ‘but it is certainly possessed of a really ingenious idea.’

 All those verdicts are pretty sound.
-The novel is a bit silly and dated and melodramatic, but it is also very readable.
+The novel is indeed a bit silly and dated and melodramatic, but it is also very readable.
 There were a further ten novels about the Pimpernel, plus two volumes of short stories, two prequels about Blakeney’s ancestors, and a sequel about a descendant.
 This amounts to considerably more Pimpernel than I shall ever read, but the original’s still worth spending a couple of hours with.